Ann Copeland

-Ann Copeland is the pen name of Virginia Walsh Furtwangler (born December 16, 1932), an American-Canadian writer.
+Ann Copeland is the pen name of Virginia Walsh Furtwangler (born December 16, 1932), an American and Canadian writer.
 She was a shortlisted nominee for the Governor General's Award for English-language fiction at the 1989 Governor General's Awards for her short story collection The Golden Thread.

 Biography

 Born and raised in Hartford, Connecticut, she was educated at the Catholic University of America and Cornell University.
 She married Albert Furtwangler in 1968, and moved to Sackville, New Brunswick, where Albert taught at Mount Allison University.

 She has published five short story collections and an instructional guide to writing fiction.

 She returned to the United States in 1996, and is currently a professor emeritus at Willamette University in Salem, Oregon.